mruiz7797/double-seven-guitars/docs/README.md

 The content was written by myself and by the owner of Double Seven Guitars.

-## Acknowledgements
+## Acknowledgments

-* Matt Bennett - the owner of Double Seven Guitars, for kindly letting my use his business for my project and for assisting with images and content.
+* Matt Bennett - the owner of Double Seven Guitars, for kindly letting me use his business for my project and for assisting with images and content.
-* Slack Oct 2023 Cohort - for helping with issues I posted on slack.
+* Slack Oct 2023 Cohort - for helping with issues I posted on Slack.
 * Alan Bushell - Oct 2023 Cohort Facilitator, for the helpful advice and guidance offered in the weekly stand-ups.
 * Okwudiri Okoro - Code Institute Mentor, for the feedback on my project.